Adrionh24/cis106/Final_Project/Deliverable 1/Deliverable1.md

 ## What is a virtual machine?

-A virtual machine is a software based computer that runs inside physical computer.
-It can have its own operating system,files,programs, and settings but it exists only as software.
+- A virtual machine is a software based computer that runs inside physical computer.
+It can have its own operating system, files, programs, and settings but it exists only as software.
-- Virtual machine machine uses a piece of software called a ***hypervisor***(like VirtualBox) to share your(host) computer's physical resources like CPU, memory, and storage.
+  - Virtual machine machine uses a piece of software called a ***hypervisor*** (like VirtualBox) to share your (host)   computer's physical resources like CPU, memory, and storage.
- - Even if it runs on the same hardware, each machine acts like a independent system.
+  - Even if it runs on the same hardware, each machine act  s like a independent system.
   - Can run multiple VMs at once, and they wont interfere with each other.
   - Perfect for testing,learning, or running different operating systems with out changing host setups.

 ## In the context of virtualization, what does host machine and guest machine mean?

-1. **Host Machine**
+**Host Machine**

 Host machine is the actual physical computer - the one that can physically be touched.
    - It runs the main operating system (Windows,macOs, Linux) and has the real hardware (CPU, Ram, stoage).
    - The job of host is to run the virtualization software (like VirtualBox) and share its resources with the virtual machines.

-Example:
+- Example:
-A windows laptop with VirtualBox installed.
+  - A windows laptop with VirtualBox installed.
 The laptop is the `host machine`

-The host provides parts of its memory,CPU, and disk space to any virtual computers(guests) created.
+The host provides parts of its memory, CPU, and disk space to any virtual computers (guests) created.
 ___
-2. **Guest Machine**
+**Guest Machine**

 The guest machine is the virtual computer that runs inside the host machine.

   - It acts just like a regular computer but is completely software-based.
   - Each guest machine can have its own operating system, settings, and programs, and it doesn't affect the host directly.

-Example: If created a Linux virtual machine inside VirtualBox on Windows computer.
+- Example: If created a Linux virtual machine inside VirtualBox on Windows computer.
 The Linux system is the `guest machine`
 - The guest machine uses parts of the host's memory and storage to run, but it behaves  like a independent computer.

 ___
 ## What is Debian?
 Debian is a free and open source operating system that is based on the Linux Kernel.
 It's a type of Linux operating system, which means it's an alternative to Windows or macOS.
 - Debian is built and maintained by a large community of developers who work together to make it secure, reliable, and easy to update.